mcmfire/support-ticketing-system/README.md

     `npm run build`

 11. While the server is running, you can go to [http://localhost:5000/](http://localhost:5000/ "http://localhost:5000/") to start using the web application.

+### Containerization \[Optional\]
+1. Build the Docker image for containerization.
+You can change the name of the image following this format (**name**:**version/tag**).

+    `docker build -t support-ticketing-system:1.0`

+2. Replace **IMAGE_ID** with the image id of the docker image to run the image and create a container.

+    `docker run -p 5000:5000 IMAGE_ID`

+3. While the container is running, you can go to the same URL [http://localhost:5000/](http://localhost:5000/ "http://localhost:5000/") to access the web application.